rasorensen90/Udacity-Deep-RL-nano-degree-Project2-continuous-control/README.md

 ### Instructions

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Or se the solution in `Continuous_Control_soultion.ipynb` to train with my setup.

 ### (Optional) Challenge: Crawler Environment